vladimir-chernyshev/devops-homework/02-git-03-branching/readme.md

 		$git checkout git-rebase
 		Switched to branch 'git-rebase'
 		Your branch is up to date with 'origin/git-rebase'.
-		$git rebase master
+		$ git rebase main
+		First, rewinding head to replay your work on top of it...
-		Current branch git-rebase is up to date.
+		Fast-forwarded git-rebase to main.
 		$git checkout main
 		Switched to branch 'main'
 		Your branch is up to date with 'origin/main'.